bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

 The following keys are used to control the TurtleBot3.
 Try moving the turtlebot in the physical space.
-Use O, K, L, ; keys to drive the TurtleBot3 platform.

 ```text
     Reading from keyboard